 Children’s Dentist – Denton, TX

 Seeing your child smile is probably one of the highlights of your day.
 You want to make sure that those little pearly whites stay healthy for the long haul -- and that means taking great care of them at home and by visiting a children’s dentist regularly.
-At Prime Dentistry, our team welcomes the youngest in your family, too.
+At Prime Dentistry of Denton, our team welcomes the youngest in your family, too.
 Keep reading to learn more about our children’s dentistry services!

 Why Choose Prime Dentistry for Children’s Dentistry

 When Should My Child Visit the Dentist?

 It may seem early, but the American Dental Association’s recommendation is for a child to visit the dentist for the first time around age 1, with regular checkups and cleanings beginning no later than their third birthday.
 Starting routine dental care early is the best way to help your little one avoid cavities and ensure any issues with dental development are detected early.

 What to Expect during Your Child’s First Visit

 We always block off plenty of time for a child’s first dental appointment.
 We want to make sure this visit is laid-back and starts your little one off with a great impression of what it means to visit the dentist!
 Your child will sit in your lap throughout the appointment, while we take a quick look in their mouth and answer any questions you may have about how to care for their growing smile.
 After the visit is over, we will send your little one home with a small prize and make plans for you both to come back for another checkup in about 6 months.